PiscatorX/RNA-Seq-devs/README.md

 [TRIMMOMATIC](http://www.usadellab.org/cms/?page=trimmomatic)

 The trimmomatic tool hase two modes: PE (paired-end) and SE (single-end).
 We use the SE mode.
 The tools can only process one pair or one read at a time.
 This means you have run n times where n = number of reads.
 Therefore, we loop through the files using for loop.
 We create a directory for output files and use the basename command to extract the filename of the script.
-We also extract the filename with out the extension for associated filenames using ``${SE_read%.*}```.
+We also extract the filename with out the extension for associated filenames using ```basename``` command.
 For readability we write command line arguments over multiple lines.
-This is acheived by using a backslash ```\``` which is an escape character telling bash that the command continues on the next line.
+This is acheived by using a backslash which is an escape character telling bash that the command continues on the next line.

 ```